mimani/mongoose-diff-history/README.md

 ```
 _id : mongo id of the diff object
-collectionName: Name of the collection for which diff is saved
 collectionId : Mongo Id of the collection being modified
 diff: diff object
 user: User who modified